mussatto/mussatto.github.io/_posts/2016-10-14-java-thread.markdown

 ### Thread States

-Just for reference, I will add here the thread states:
+Just for reference, I am adding here the thread states:

 -  NEW - A thread that has not yet started is in this state.
 -  RUNNABLE - A thread executing in the Java virtual machine is in this state.